bcmichael/RNMR-Docs/docs/command/full_command.md

 Description:
 `NEG` replaces the contents of the visible processing buffer with itself multiplied by -1.
 ## NG
-Continue acquisition
+Start or resume acquisition with dummy scans

 Category: Acquisition

-Format: `NG` ndly na
+Format: `NG` first_group last_group

-Defaults: current current
+Defaults: 1 0

-Prerequisites: (LOAD) by `EX`; the acquisition must be stopped (HALT); RNMRA only.
+Prerequisites: Experiment loaded (LOAD); Acquisition stopped (HALT); RNMRA only

 Description:
-`NG` continues an experiment much like `GO` but performs dummy scans.
-If either ndly or na is omitted RNMR will use the stored values to determine the number of dummy scans/the scan limit respectively without prompting for values.
+`NG` [starts acquisition](syntax#acquisition) without zeroing the shot counter or averager with dummy scans.
+This permits continued averaging of existing data.
+This can be used to resume acquisition that was halted.
+The dummy scans allow the initial magnetization to reach an equilibrium based on relaxation rates and the recycle delay before averaging begins.
+The number of dummy scans is set by `NDLY`.
+If the number of shots to acquire, na, (as displayed and set by `NA`) is not -1 the number of shots already acquired must be less than na.
+If the current shot counter is at 0 then `NG` will behave like `DG` instead of its normal behavior.

+The arguments first_group and last_group specify the range of [acquisition groups](syntax#acqgrp) to acquire.
+If either parameter is omitted RNMR will not prompt for it and will use 1 and 0 as defaults respectively.
+If last_group is set to 0 then only first_group will be acquired.
 ## NOISE
 Generate complex random noise